TheOdinProject/curriculum/javascript/react-js/react-testing-part-two.md

 ### What is Mocking?

-If you've been following along our lessons, the concept of mocking has already been introduced in the earlier section and you might have even incorporated mocks in your [Battleship](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/battleship) project.
+If you've been following along our lessons, the concept of mocking has already been introduced in the earlier section and you might have even incorporated mocks in your [Battleship project in the Testing JavaScript section of this course](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/battleship).
 Let's look at how mocks'll help in testing React components.

 #### Testing Callback Handlers